 fbs_id a unique positive integer value representing the identifier for a frequency-based scheduler.
-This value can be obtained using name_ptr a pointer to the path name that identifies the process.
+This value can be obtained using fbsid(3) (page 6-16) or fbsconfigure(3) (page 6-8).
+Enter MY_FBS to reference the frequency-based scheduler on which the calling process is scheduled without knowing the identifier. name_ptr a pointer to the path name that identifies the process.
 This argument is currently ignored and should be NULL.
-Use namepid(3) or nametopid(3) to obtain a process ID by specifying the process'

-name.

-process identifier for the process.
-This value is obtained when you make a call to sched pgmadd (see page 6-38 for an explanation of this routine).
+Use namepid(3) or nametopid(3) to obtain a process ID by specifying the process' name. fpid an integer value providing the unique frequency-based scheduler process identifier for the process.
+This value is obtained when you make a call to sched_pgmadd (see page 6-42 for an explanation of this routine).